What Are Metal Pokémon Cards?

 People are often curious about investing in Pokémon cards or flipping them to make money.
 While it can be done, it’s often risky.

 Investing in cards would be easy if one could tell which cards will increase in value.
-In this specific case, the four official metal Pokémon cards would be a smart investment, as there was a very limited supply distributed, and just how unique they are.
+In this specific case, the five official metal Pokémon cards would be a smart investment, as there was a very limited supply distributed, and just how unique they are.
 This product is still in high demand and probably won’t come down any time soon.

 The best place to buy these cards would be eBay.
 Pay attention to the auctions, and you can find deals on the metal Charizard.